johnoltmans/JOLT-UploadFlex/README.md

 <img src="https://github.com/user-attachments/assets/86765a44-a482-4c28-b828-7021d1140a90" alt="Image for the wordpress plugin" width="300" >

 Moves new uploads to a custom folder such as /media or /assets.<br>

-Privacy Focussed, safe and open source.
+All the plugins and or themes that i present to you are [privacy focussed, secure and open source](https://github.com/johnoltmans/WordPress/blob/main/SECURITY.md).

 #
 ### Download your plugin here
 Download the plugin [here](https://github.com/johnoltmans/JOLT-UploadFlex/archive/refs/heads/main.zip).<br>